Short-tailed chinchilla: Specific measures

 In 1929, the first successful protection law prohibiting hunting chinchillas was passed in Chile, but weren't effectively enforced until the establishment in 1983 of the Reserva Nacional Las Chinchillas in Auco, Chile.
 Because of an impending extinction of short-tailed chinchillas, conservation measures were implemented in the 1890s in Chile.
 However, these measures were unregulated.
 The 1910 treaty between Chile, Bolivia and Peru brought the first international efforts to ban the hunting and commercial harvesting of chinchillas.
 Unfortunately, this effort led to great price increases, which caused a further decline of the remaining populations.

 Today, short-tailed chinchillas are still considered Critically Endangered by the IUCN.
 Unfortunately, even with commercial hunting being illegal the last 100 years, C.chinchilla has not recovered or redistributed to their former areas of living.
 The populations that remain are small and isolated groups, which has caused reproductive isolation and led to inbreeding depression and low genetic diversity.
 This has caused a lower genetic fitness and further increased the species' risk of extinction.
 However, several individuals from a wild population were transferred to a breeding program in order to increase genetic diversity for captive populations.
+Certain groups such "Save the Wild Chinchillas" help to raise awareness on the current status of the short-tailed chinchillas.
+In order to save the species, more research and surveys need to be done to find the location of other populations.
+If these actions are not taken, short-tailed chinchillas risk extinction within a matter of years.